 Financial consulting, on the other hand, is external.
 Consultants advise clients - often corporates, sometimes governments or startups - on their financial strategies, transactions, or problems.
 The lens is broader, and the pressure is different.
 Consultants don’t own the outcomes, but they’re paid to shape them.

 The two fields are intertwined.
 Many of the same financial concepts appear in both.
 But the mindset, day-to-day focus, and skillsets required diverge in meaningful ways.
-For educators designing learning journeys or embedding simulations into finance courses, these differences offer rich ground to explore.
+For educators designing learning journeys or embedding simulations into corporate finance courses, these differences offer rich ground to explore.

 You won’t find many investors who ignore the impact of corporate finance.
 Every share price, every bond yield, every dividend or buyback stems from it.
 Corporate finance decisions shape investor returns over the long haul.
 A well-structured capital raise or divestiture doesn’t just look good in theory - it reflects directly in performance metrics.